samux6146/Cw2Usb/README.md

 # Cw2Usb
 A small adaptor based on an RP2040-Zero microcontroller board, to connect a cw (morse) key to a computer.
+Supports both paddles and straight keys without any configuration!

 <img src="/Images/setup.png" width="50%" height="50%">